 July 8, 2017.
 Went out on Saturday to use our Fisher CZ-21 Metal Detector at the Tower.
 The vis has been so consistently bad that Ruth said we are going to have to start practicing our search and recovery techniques like our friend Geof Baehr up in San Francisco.
 She was joking, but right.
 When vis is bad hone your skills for diving that does not require good visibility i.e. Macro Photography, Scallop or Lobster Hunting… Metal Detecting!
 I was rusty but my detector worked well and I tried out a new shorter arm that I had never had in the water.
 The Tower is not an ideal detecting area due to an abundance of metal crap, but I learned that it is easier to discriminate the tones made by the detector to dig more interesting targets when mostly iron is around.
 I am still looking for tools and the remains of old experiments around and about the Tower from its early days in the 60’s.
 I found the main power cable (disconnected) that leads to the Mission Beach which I thought was cool.

 June 3, 2017.
 Swapped some emails with my friend Geoff in San Francisco and got hooked up for a Great White Shark trip to Guadalupe Island with famous Amos Nachoum wildlife photographer.
 His trip is pricey but he only takes 8 people on a 110′ yacht that normally does 16 persons.
 His trip stays longer than most.
-Ruth did the math and half as many divers means twice as long in the cages and an extra day adds to that total time wet.
+Ruth did the math and half as many divers mean twice as long in the cages and an extra day adds to that total time wet.
 They deploy a surface cage and a deep cage and even allow out of cage diving.
 I should be able to get some good shots of Ruth out of the cage swimming with killer sharks, maybe she could carry some chum with her?
-As a bonus Amos instructs and has volunteered to shoot pictures of us while we fear for our lives.
-Trip is not until November so we are going to be prepping by shooting big animals in the months ahead.
+As a bonus, Amos instructs and has volunteered to shoot pictures of us while we fear for our lives.
+The trip is not until November so we are going to be prepping by shooting big animals in the months ahead.

-May 28, 2017.
 Went north up the coast to dive to find better vis.
 Did not happen.
 Terrible vis and surge despite flat seas.
 Starting to worry about the long term poor conditions San Diego has experienced over the last couple of years.
 I thought I was being harsh but recent news reports confirm that Mexico is dumping raw sewage and industrial waste into the ocean at our border.
-On another note I bought a rare 8mm Nikon lens for my underwater rig.
+On another note, I bought a rare 8mm Nikon lens for my underwater rig.
 I found out that is not going to work underwater but love the circular effect for surface photos–see inset.
-Coincidentally Nikon just came out with a 8-15mm fisheye that will work in my case and I pre-ordered it.
+Coincidentally Nikon just came out with an 8-15mm fisheye that will work in my case and I pre-ordered it.

 May 26, 2017.
 Getting ready to do some local diving this weekend.
 We have heard we can avoid the pollution by going up north to Solana Beach.
 We are desperate to get some underwater time so this may be our future for diving San Diego away from the Tijuana River and its devastation of the clarity of our water.
 While noodling with Photoshop I compounded two shots of mine from the past.
-One a parrot fish and another a cloudscape from Mammoth last fall.
+One a parrotfish and another a cloudscape from Mammoth last fall.
 I like it and may start a series of misanthropic combos.

 May 25, 2017.
 Ruth came home with a project for me.
 She brought home a 3mm in length Pygmy Squid larva in a petri dish that scientists hatched at the Salk Institute only three days ago.
-She thought we should photograph it for possible publication since they are so rare, fragile and impossible to shoot in the wild at this size.
-It took my 105mm Nikon macro lens, a 62mm extension tube and a lot of patience to get a decent shot.
+She thought we should photograph it for possible publication since they are so rare, fragile, and impossible to shoot in the wild at this size.
+It took my 105mm Nikon macro lens, a 62mm extension tube, and a lot of patience to get a decent shot.
 They swim erratically in every direction making focus or even finding them difficult.
 We also did a short clip of the squid breathing.

 May 21, 2017.
 Went out Saturday to Point Loma in calm seas–finally.
 However vis was abysmal we could not see 3′ of rope down the anchor chain so we aborted and went to the Plane on Sunday.
 The vis was about 5′ and water temperature at 40′ was 53 degrees.
 The Plane is covered in sand up to the cockpit.
 Only one cannon remains exposed.
 More looting is apparent and there is almost no cockpit left as a result.
 Very sad.
 No pictures due to poor vis again.